Pancreatic stellate cell: Pancreatitis

 Pancreatitis is generally classified into two forms, acute and chronic.
 In acute pancreatitis, necroinflammation of the organ occurs, while chronic pancreatitis is distinguished by the progressive loss of endocrine and exocrine function.
 After pancreatic damage occurs, pathologic events such as interstitial oedema, necrosis of parenchymal cells, activation and proliferation of PaSCs take place.
 Inflammation and parenchymal necrosis precede PaSC activation.
 Activated PaSCs are located in areas of major necrosis and inflammation that harbour cytokines, growth factors and reactive oxygen species.
 Inflammatory processes are essential in contributing towards the activation of stellate cells.
 Therefore, both autocrine and paracrine mediators are involved pancreatic stellate cell activation.

-Copious amounts of α- SMA-expressing cells are present in fibrotic areas of pancreatic tissue sections in patients with chronic pancreatitis. α-SMA-expressing cells in fibrotic areas yield MRNA encoding pro-collagen α1I, indicating that activated PaSCs are the predominant source of collagen in pancreatic fibrosis.
+Copious amounts of α- SMA-expressing cells are present in fibrotic areas of pancreatic tissue sections in patients with chronic pancreatitis. α-SMA-expressing cells in fibrotic areas yield mRNA encoding pro-collagen α1I, indicating that activated PaSCs are the predominant source of collagen in pancreatic fibrosis.
 Activated PaSCs and other myo-fibroblast cells contribute to the formation of a provisional matrix at the injury site, which enables cell proliferation, migration and the assembly of new parenchymal cells.
 In the majority of cases, activated PaSCs recede after the termination of the injurious agent, however repeated pancreatic damage can result in proliferation of PaSCs and eventual fibrosis.

-In humans, persistent injury to the pancreas is linked with chronic alcohol use, pancreatic duct obstruction and genetic.
+In humans, persistent injury to the pancreas is linked with chronic alcohol use, pancreatic duct obstruction and genetic causes.
 Chronic damage leads to the sustained activation of the active PaSC phenotype.
 Diminished production of MMPs by PaSCs also contributes to the fibrotic phenotype.
 Other factors may also drive the persistent activated state of PaSCs in the event of pancreatitis.
-For example, PaSCs express protease activated receptor-2 (PAR-2), which is cleaved by trypsin to become active.
+For example, PaSCs express protease-activated receptor 2 (PAR-2), which is cleaved by trypsin to become active.
 Active PAR-2 then instigates PaSC growth and collagen synthesis.